-The following enclosures are Memorandum of Agreement (MOA) between the Air Force Reserve Command (AFRC) and the National Oceanic and Atmospheric Administration (NOAA), dated May 4, 1992; Letter of Agreement between the AFRC, Federal Aviation Administration (FAA), and NOAA, dated February 16, 1996; and a Letter of Agreement between the AFRC and NOAA Air Operations Center (AOC), dated August 3, 1993.
-The purpose of these agreements is to establish policies, principles, and procedures under which the FAA, AFRC, and NOAA AOC provide aircraft weather reconnaissance in support of NOAA's tropical cylone forecast, warning, and research missions.
+The following enclosures are Memorandum of Agreement (MOA) between the Air Force Reserve Command (AFRC) and the National Oceanic and Atmospheric Administration (NOAA), October 12, 2000, and a Letter of Agreement between the AFRC and NOAA Air Operations Center (AOC), August 3, 1993.
+The purpose of these agreements is to establish policies, principles, and procedures under which the AFRC and NOAA provide aircraft weather reconnaissance and surveillance in support of NOAA's tropical cylone forecast, warning, and research missions.